 - They should use natural fabrics such as cotton, wool, linen, and Hemp.

 - They avoid using synthetic fabrics like polyester, nylon, and acrylic.

 - They should produce their garments eco-friendly, such as using low-impact dyes.

 - They should have a small carbon footprint.
 This can be accomplished by manufacturing locally or avoiding the use of airfreight.

 - They should pay their workers a fair wage and provide good working conditions.

 - They should have a clear return policy to discourage overconsumption.

 If you're looking to support slow fashion brands, keep an eye out for these characteristics.
 And remember, you don't have to sacrifice style for sustainability!
-Plenty of slow fashion brands create beautiful, fashionable clothing while respecting the planet, and the people to create a more sustainable fashion industry
+Plenty of slow fashion companies create beautiful, fashionable clothing while respecting the planet, and the people to create a more sustainable fashion industry

 How Can You Practice Slow Fashion?